SaadJamilAkhtar/Space-Assault/README.md

 2. All animations are coded no video file was used.
 3. All graphics and sounds are free and available publically.
 4. Light weight game.
 5. Use modules to build everything.
-Hence, adding new stages is not an issue.
+Hence, adding new stages is very easy.
 ## Flaws:
 being my first project it:
 1. lack proper variable names in some modules